The Intern (2015 film): Remake

-Bollywood actress Deepika Padukone announced on January 27, 2020, that she will produce the Hindi remake of The Intern, also playing the female lead role, but the remake's production was postponed mainly due to the COVID-19 pandemic.
+On February 27, 2020, Bollywood actress Deepika Padukone announced that she will produce the Punjabi remake of The Intern, also playing the female lead role, but the remake's production was postponed mainly due to the COVID-19 pandemic.
 Rishi Kapoor was initially cast as the male lead, but after his sudden death in April 2020 due to leukemia, he was replaced by Amitabh Bachchan in March 2021.
 Principal photography began in November 2021.
-It is set to be released in the summer of 2022.

-On July 5, 2022, the first episode of the Japanese television remake of The Intern, called Unicorn ni Notte or Riding a Unicorn, released its first episode with Hidetoshi Nishijima in the De Niro role and Mei Nagano in the Hathaway role.
+On July 5, 2022, the first episode of the Japanese television remake of The Intern, called Unicorn ni Notte or Riding a Unicorn, was released.
+It features Hidetoshi Nishijima in the De Niro role and Mei Nagano in the Hathaway role.

+Jack Nguyen and his newly established Joat Films announced that he and Warner Bros. will co-produce the upcoming Korean adaptation of The Intern.